MV88/phoneword/README.md

 browse to `http://localhost:8080`

+## How to play
+The list of words is limited but you can try to enter this sequence : 4263 which will return "hand" and "game"

 ## Further improvements
-- adding a loading spinner
+- add a loading spinner
-- integrate RxJs for better managing async operation
+- integrate RxJs in order to handle async operation in a better and flexible way
-- adding more unit tests
+- add more unit tests
-- adding a database support with mongogb
+- add a database support with mongogb
 - add authentication if needed
-- a better error handling
+- add error handling and feedbacks for missing words
-- using less or sass for better css management
+- add less or sass support